willstepp/writings/sanctum-kthadras/sk.notes.md

 * You hate what you see.
 And you are consumed by that hatred.

-* The Fetus - he walks through a forest of old bones, gargantuan and fractal-shaped.
+* he walks through a forest of old bones, gargantuan and fractal-shaped.

-* The Fetus - you feel as if who you are or were faded is there but obscured, in a fog that will not blow through.
+* you feel as if who you are or were faded is there but obscured, in a fog that will not blow through.
 There are times it comes into a clearing and you glimpse it better.

-* The Fetus - a constant sense of unease, homesickness, nostalgia for a time and place you can’t remember.
+* a constant sense of unease, homesickness, nostalgia for a time and place you can’t remember.

-Where you're at: 'I believe they may be responsible for this woman’s death.'
+* lured by a call from a ruined civilization

+* swallowed by an immensity, digested, then evacuated

+* A storm of lightning and wind that had blown for thirty seven million years.
+Take shelter from the sunrise

+* Seek shelter from the rising of the sun.

+* On the alien world, a storm that never ends, until the sunrise burns the clouds away.

+* You wonder where you have this idea of a better place, a better world of less struggle and less pain.
+If this is all there is and all that can be, why does your mind wander there?

+* Should feel like Begotten.

+* When the lifeform emerges from the milky ocean, the atmosphere has regenerated, the implication being perhaps millions of years has passed.

+* The way of force is not the way of love.

+* Should feel psychedelic, like a salvia Trip.
+The buildings in the city are portals to other dimensions.
+The lacteal sea.

+* A lacteal fluid

+* The world of the fetus is chaotic, the life, the geography, the physics - so his act of empathy is an anchor to something that makes sense.

+* The eaters of the fetus try to recreate it, mechanical, dead, mundane work.

+* He triumps over them by yielding to their violence.

+* The story diverges at a single point, either resenting the fetus and trying to recreate the fetus by machine, or embracing the loss, descending and becoming a fetus

+* The creatures appear transclucent though this is because his eyes can see through their flesh, like x-rays, rather than because their skin had that characteristic.

+* A parable about a man who finds himself lost in a forest where the trees are barren and the ground is covered in leaves.
+The man is unable to remember his name or where he's from.
+He can't event remember long he has been walking.
+He discovers a strange fetus floating in a milky pond.
+In the surrounding forest there are creatures who want to harm the fetus and he protects it from them.

+* An enormous sun that overtakes the sky and burns away the leaves.

+* A blue nebula, with tentacles spread across the black firmament.
+Something so far from him, light years away.
+Something alluring.
+If wings sprouted from his back one day he would fly to it.

+* The creatures black, hardened.
+Later learn they were burned by the sun.

+* After he nutures the fetus and it departs, he can either stumble in sadness and clean himself in the milky waters, sinking in and discovering a world below the surface, where he loses his body and floats the surface as a fetus himself, nourished by the waters and a tendril from some depths.

+* Or, he can grow bitter and angry and resent the fetus for leaving him, burned further, and join in with others who attack other fetuses, and those who want to protect them.

+* If you join the creatures you learn they hide (in some weird way) during the sunrise, this implies that at one time they too protected fetuses, being exposed, and somehow turned.

+* In the milk he joins with another being, a scene of making love, becomes the fetus.

+* You call the things you see all around you trees, and rocks, and grass, and leaves, but not because they are really those things, but because that is how your mind is able to make sense of them.
+Your memory of those things creates the association, since they have the nearest relationship through both form and behavior.
+But then sometimes the thing you call a tree will bend down consciously and sniff around and the illusion is broken.
+But you can't help yourself.
+It's how the mind works.